MvO-Codurance/Json2Xml/README.md

 The tools support generating/converting very large files by streaming input and output and thus keeping memory usage small and consistent.

+NOTE: the tools represent a sample of how to do this and as such they follow the happy-path.
+Validation and/or error-checking is minimal/absent.

 ## References
  - https://stackoverflow.com/questions/56260418/how-to-convert-from-huge-json-file-to-xml-file-in-c-sharp
  - https://stackoverflow.com/questions/39955399/out-of-memory-exception-while-loading-large-json-file-from-disk